Wednesday 3 January 1940

 Italian/German Relations: Mussolini sends Hitler a letter trying to smooth over his previous critical comments about the Ribbentrop/Molotov Pact.
 He states: "the solution of your Lebensraum is in Russia and not elsewhere."
 The implication appears to be to leave France alone.

-US Government: President Roosevelt opens a third session of Congress.
-He warns that isolation is impossible, and that he intended to further peace through trade cooperation.
+US Government: President Roosevelt opens the third session of Congress.
+He warns that isolation is impossible and that he intended to further peace through trade cooperation.
 He requests $1.8 billion for national defense in his proposed budget.

 Ireland: The Eire government introduces a bill to intern suspected IRA terrorists without trial.

 British Homefront: Unity Mitford, Hitler's erstwhile British companion, returns to the UK via Switzerland.
 She had shot herself on the outbreak of war, and Hitler paid for her return home.
 The bullet remains lodged in her skull and she is immobile.